Database Explorer

 , and group()

 notations to access columns from other tables.
-Explorer automatically creates the required JOINs.
+Explorer automatically creates the necessary JOINs.

 Dot notation (parent_table.column

-) is used for 1:N relationships as viewed from the parent
+) is used for 1:N relationships from the perspective of the

 $books = $explorer->table('book');

-// Finds books whose authors' names start with 'Jon'
+// Finds books whose author's name starts with 'Jon'

 $books->where('author.name LIKE ?', 'Jon%');